 If you are planning on traveling outside of the Schengen Zone (like to the U.S., Canada, the UK, Australia, New Zealand, Norway or other countries and your residency card (TIE) is currently being renewed, you will need to apply for this form at your local police station.
 If you’re going to be traveling inside Spain (to places such as the Canary Islands or the Balearic Islands), you won’t need this form but again, I would reiterate that you bring copies of your TIE renewal application, a copy of your physical TIE and supporting documents to prove that you are legally allowed to reside in Spain under a student visa and are not overstaying a tourist visa.

 Next, I will walk you through how to make an appointment for the autorización de regreso and which documents you’ll need to gather and bring with you.

 Making the Appointment

-Step 5: The next screen will prompt you to enter your contact information such as first and last name, NIE, expiration date of your card, email and phone number.
+Step 5: The next screen will prompt you to enter your contact information such as your first and last name, NIE, the expiration date of your card, email and phone number.
 Input these and then go to the next page to choose an appointment time and day.

 Note: I’d really recommend you have a Spanish cell phone number by now (+34 country code) as these days online booking systems in Spain are sending confirmation texts to people before officially confirming their appointments.